TomerG711/common-lib/README.md

 Property | Type | Description
 --- | --- | ---
-TransactionId | String | Unique ID for transactions stepName | String | Current step in transaction, the action to be done data | object | General object of the data, should include any relevant data for the destination service
+TransactionId | string | Unique ID for transactions stepName | string | Current step in transaction, the action to be done data | object | General object of the data, should include any relevant data for the destination service

 As mentioned above, there are two types - *TransactionManagerEvent*, and *ServiceEvent*.